-EVMS pioneered the use of standardized patients (SPs) — highly specialized actors trained to mimic conditions or react to examinations in particular ways to provide better learning opportunities — more than 20 years ago, and it continues to be a leader in the field.
+EVMS pioneered the use of standardized patients (SPs) more than 20 years ago, and continues to be a leader in the field.
+SPs are individuals trained to:

-The program exists under the umbrella of the Sentara Center for Simulation and Immersive Learning at EVMS, which helps train students and practicing health professional alike through simulation and advanced educational technologies.
+The SP program resides within the Sentara Center for Simulation & Immersive Learning at EVMS, which helps train students and practicing health professionals through simulation and advanced educational technologies.
 The center is one of only a handful in the country that creates realistic training scenarios by integrating task trainers (which allow students to practice skills like suturing and placing IV lines), computerized manikins, virtual interfaces and standardized patients.

 - More info about EVMS standardized patients